What is a GFCI?

 A ground fault is when electrical current flows through an unintended path to the ground.
 The typical path of electricity starts from power lines outside.
 Next, it goes to your breaker box(service panel).
 Then, it goes through a breaker and out the hot wire of a circuit.
 After it goes through an electrical fixture, it returns to the electrical panel through the neutral wire.

-It’s important to note that a ground-fault circuit interrupter will detect short circuits, and that’s why we still use standard circuit breakers.
+It’s important to note that a ground-fault circuit interrupter will not detect short circuits, and that’s why we still use standard circuit breakers.

 How Does a GFCI Work?